jonnew/ONI/README.md

 proceed.

 ## Contents
-The [ONI Specificaiton](oni-spec.pdf) formally defines the requirements of the following components:
+This specification formally defines the requirements of the following
+components:

-1. Open Neuro Interface Hardware Specification (oni-hw-spec.pdf)
+1. Open Neuro Interface Hardware Specification (oni-hw-spec.txt)
-1. Open Neuro Interface API and Driver Translation Specification (oni-api-spec.pdf)
+1. Open Neuro Interface API and Driver Translation Specification (oni-api-spec.txt)

+These documents can be converted a variety of other formats using [Pandoc](www.pandoc.org).
+The included Makefile can be used to convert them to PDF.

 ## Contributing
 The main branch contains the stable version of the specification.
 The unstable